smarie/PyQt5-minimal/README.md

 # Define the installation folder
 export PYQT_INSTALL_DIR="$HOME/miniconda/lib/python3.5/site-packages/PyQt5"
 mkdir ${PYQT_INSTALL_DIR}
-# -- copy all .so, .pyd and .pyi files but not the libxxx.so
+# -- copy all .so, .pyd and .pyi files but not the libxxx.so, it is not used
 find . \( -name "*so" -o -name "*pyi" -o -name "*pyd" \) -not -name "lib*" -exec cp {} $PYQT_INSTALL_DIR \;
 # -- copy the main init file
 cp ./__init__.py ${PYQT_INSTALL_DIR}